 What We Do

 Our first exhibit engages community members in a dialogue about Radical Forgiveness—the profound notion that we don’t have to live with fear, pain, hostility, or injustice because we have control over the way we perceive, understand, and act.
-Our second exhibit, Radical Imagination, invites the community to come together to imagine new systems and build a world without injustice.
+Our second exhibit, Radical Imagination, invites the community to come together to imagine new systems, institutions, and communities that are just, equitable, and flourishing.
 Radical Forgiveness and Radical Imagination are both fluid and deliberate processes that allows us to heal wounds from injustice.

-Our latest exhibit currently in development is the Justice Fleet Grief Garden.
-The Grief Garden will create a safe space for community members to grieve publicly or in isolation and provide creative and inspirational outlets for people to access and process their own grief and beginning their healing journey.
+Our latest exhibit currently in development is the Grief Garden.
+The Grief Garden will create a safe, green, public space for community members to grieve publicly or in isolation and provide creative and inspirational outlets for people to access and process their own grief and beginning their healing journey.